isabella232/studio-appstore-service/README.md

 3. A folder called *PluginsConfig* which contains an example of the json file used by the Service.
 4. A folder called *SettingsFileExample* which has 3 files containing the settings needed by the service based on the Deploy Mode.

+For the latest release of the service **SqlLocalDB** must be installed on the machine.
+This  dependency was introduce when we added support for Authentication/Authorization.
+This dependency can be downloaded from: https://www.microsoft.com/en-us/download/details.aspx?id=42299

 ## How to configure the service
 The service can be configured to read the **json file with the plugins info** in 3 ways:
 1. From an **Azure Storage** account.
 That means the json file is stored in a Blob in Azure.